Sex care in the Netherlands is becoming more socially accepted. Here is how sex care organizations in Holland are helping the disabled find intimacy.

 The effects of sex care in the Netherlands

-Sex care seems to have quite the positive effects in the Netherlands; both for the disabled person and for those in their immediate environment.
+Sex care seems to have quite the positive effects in the Netherlands; both for the disabled person and for those around them.
 There are figures to back up how important sex care has been so far.
-There were cases where disabled people were lonely and frustrated due to a lack of intimacy in their lives and even struggled to live with their disabilities.
-These disabled folks were known to go into fits of anger, especially against the family members who had refused to allow them access to sex care.
+There were cases of disabled people being lonely and frustrated due to a lack of intimacy in their lives and some of them even struggled to adjust.
+These disabled folks were known to go into fits of anger, especially against those family members who had refused to allow them access to sex care.
 When they finally got the care they needed, it played an important role in helping them find happiness and fulfilment in their lives.
-Some sex care experts admitted to being ‘sneakily’ brought into the house of their clients, especially through their backdoors.
+In most cases, the family members of the disabled persons wanted the sex care to be kept a secret, so they got the sex carers to be as discreet as possible.
+Some sex care workers admitted to being ‘sneaked’ into the house of their clients, especially through their backdoors.

 In addition, they also described how both social professionals and family members of the clients constantly find it difficult to discuss the sexual wishes and needs of the handicapped client.
-A few religious and conservative families never consider sex care for their disabled family members as that would be against their religion and is also as disgusting as fornication.
+A few religious and conservative families never consider sex care for their disabled family members as that would be against their religion.
+“It’s as disgusting as fornication”, they say.
+The problem is, to these conservative and religious folks, sex is only reserved for marriage.
+But how can a disabled person ever have sex if marriage isn’t an option for them?
+Most people don’t want to have a relationship with, let alone marry disabled people!
 Professionals and organisations that help people with disabilities in finding intimacy have spoken out against regarding sex care as a taboo.
 Openly talking about it helps a lot.
 Experts feel that this goes a long way in helping handicapped people deal with their disabilities because by not avoiding the subject of sexuality and intimacy, and by discussing it openly, we acknowledge and accept disabled people as a “human beings” with intimate, sexual desires which are perfectly normal.

 Some sex care organisations in the Netherlands are;